jasonjkaminsky/odin-calculator/README.md

-Calculator project for odid curriculum using Javascript, HTML, and CSS.
+Calculator project for The Odin Project curriculum using Javascript, HTML, and CSS.